VicSmart: The Onus is on the Applicant

 • The secondary dwelling must have a kitchen sink, food preparation facilities, a bath or shower and a toilet and washbasin.

-However, if a property has an Overlay which introduces an additional permit trigger (such as a Heritage Overlay), then the standard permit assessment pathway (non-VicSmart) will apply.
+However, if a property has an Overlay which introduces an additional permit trigger then the standard permit assessment pathway (non-VicSmart) is likely to apply.
+However, some exemptions exist within the Heritage Overlay.
 Unlike a Dependant Persons Unit, there are no requirements around who may live in the secondary dwelling, and unlike a Dependant Persons Unit a secondary dwelling is a permanent dwelling.

 The pilot program will run from August 2020 to March 2021 at which stage the data from the pilot program will be analysed to inform the consideration of introducing the code into all Victorian planning schemes for use.